Heydon/watched-box/README.md

 **Declarative container queries FTW!**

 A custom element as a `ResizeObserver` root.
 The easiest way to get working with `ResizeObserver` and creating [container queries](https://ethanmarcotte.com/wrote/on-container-queries/) with JavaScript.
-Unlike many implementations, you can use _any_ CSS length units.
+Unlike many implementations, you can use _any_ CSS length units, and mix them together.

 ## Get started